jasonlaubb/Matrix-AntiCheat/README.md

 (A): check if player are using anti void

+- Auto totem

+(A): checks if a player wear a totem while moving

+(B): checks if a player wear a totem while swinging their head

+- Auto sheid

+(A): checks if a player wear sheid while moving

+(B): checks if a player wear sheid while swinging their head

 - Anti noSlow

 (A): check if player high moving speed while using an item